brianAray/Java-Python-with-Automation/README.md

 - **Postman**: Postman is used for testing RESTful APIs.
 We'll use it to set up collections of tests for the RESTful APIs we design throughout the program.
 It can also be used to quickly test a single endpoint.

 - **Python**: We will be using Python 3 as one of our primary languages for the duration of the program.
+Make sure if you do download it to NOT download Python 2 or any versions that begin with Python 2 as we they are not backwards compatible with each other.
 This Python installation will provide the standard library, preferred installer program, and several other components that make building and running Python applications possible.

 - **PostgreSQL ODBC Driver**: When building Python applications, we will utilize `pyodbc`, a PyPI module that makes accessing ODBC databases easy.
 As such, you'll need to download and configure a Postgres-specific ODBC driver.